 argwhichever

-This aggregator returns true for one selected row within each group.
-In its no-argument version, it arbitrarily selects one row; in the version with a boolean condition b, it returns true for one row where b is true.
+Returns true for one selected row within each group.
+With no arguments, the selection is arbitrary.
+With b, it selects one row where b is true.

 Examples